 Set Up Space Cloud

 The first step to start using Space Cloud is setting it up.
 Space Cloud requires several components to be running for proper functions.
-The most notable components are:
+The most important components are:

-Luckily, we don’t have to interact with these components in most use cases directly.
-Space Cloud ships with a utility named
+Luckily, we don’t have to interact with these components in most use cases directly because Space Cloud ships with a utility named

 - Make sure you have Docker installed.